Final Steps

 You will need to add some settings to your printer.cfg in order for Klipper (on the Pi) to actually talk to your new CAN nodes.

-If you are running a dedicated USB Can adapter (like a U2C) then you don’t need to do anything for this device, it won’t be used/seen in the printer.cfg.
+If you are running a dedicated USB Can adapter (like a U2C) then you don’t need to do anything for this device, it won’t be used/seen in the printer.cfg, Just skip to the Toolhead section.

 If you are running a USB-CAN-Bridge Mainboard, then you will need to now set your main [mcu] section to use the UUID of your mainboard (that you found in this step)